sefinek24/Stella-Mod-Resources/README.md

    - The repository owner or maintainers will review your pull request.
    - If your changes are approved, your pull request will be merged into the original repository.

 That's it!
 You've successfully created a pull request on GitHub.
 Your changes are now part of the project.
+Thank you.